 When it comes to places to swim, there are few cities in the world with the vast array of amazingly beautiful, breaktaking places to take a dip that Sydney has.
 The city and suburbs is surrounded by rivers, beaches, waterholes and rockpools, some of which are well known and have long been tourist magnets.
 Many however are tucked away in out of the way corners of the Sydney Basin, well away from the regular visitor hotspots, known only to the locals and visited by a handful who are quite happy to keep their secret swimming spot to themselves.

 Located on a piece of prime real estate right on Sydney Harbour, Taronga Zoo is worth visiting for the view alone - but there is much more to see, experience and enjoy.
 The zoo is home to over 4,000 animals, including Australian native wildlife, as well as rare and endangered exotic animals.
 Open 365 days a year, admission includes daily keeper talks and shows, and access to the Sky Safari, Sydney's only cable car.
-Activities scheduled throughout the day so there is always something happening.
 Get there by car or by a short 12-minute ferry ride from Circular Quay.

 From surfing on Bondi to hiking the infamous Blue Mountains, there is an outdoor adventure for everyone in and around Sydney.
 If you need a little help planning your adventure, we can help.
 These are just some of the many activities you can partake of in and around Sydney.